 Numerous online tools and calculators can help you determine whether a number is prime or composite.
 These tools can be particularly useful for checking your work or exploring larger numbers.
 Websites like Wolfram Alpha and online prime number calculators can quickly provide you with the prime factorization of a number or determine whether it is prime or composite.

-However, it is important to use these tools as a supplement to your own understanding and skills.
-Relying solely on online tools without developing your own problem-solving abilities can hinder your progress in mathematics.
+Don't overlook however, it.
+It carries more weight than people think.
+Relying solely on online tools without developing your own problem-solving abilities can hinder your progress in mathematics Surprisingly effective..

 Study Number Theory